 However, as competitors started to loom over the horizon towards WordPress, that were making building websites simpler and more intuitive for non-coder type people, the techs at WordPress and others who are part of the open-source tech community, started to rebuild the engine that drives WordPress from the ground up.

-In non-tech terms, they are turning a normal petrol engine in a car to a hybrid engine to be more fabulous and efficient.
+In non-tech terms, they are turning a standard petrol engine in a car to a hybrid engine to be more fabulous and efficient.
 Some things are the same, but a lot is different.

 With WordPress, each of the major code changes is given a codename, historically named after musicians.